MoolahModding/site/docs/custom-music/index.md

 If you package it like this, it will play for a moment in the game, but will quickly turn to loud static.
-To fix this issue, open the uexp you extracted earlier in a hex editor, then open the properties window of the ubulk you originally extracted.
+To fix this issue, open the uexp you extracted earlier in a hex editor software, then open the properties window of the ubulk file you Originally extracted.
 Take the size (in bytes) of the ubulk, and convert it to hex here: https://www.save-editor.com/tools/wse_hex.html

 Make sure to have Little Endian box ticked.
 Copy the converted hex and search for it in the hex editor with CTRL+F.
 You should find this hex string twice in the hex editor.
+(For example: "8C 6C 85 01 8C 6C 85 01" mean 25,521,292 bytes; "40 5C C1 00 40 5C C1 00" mean 12,672,064 bytes)
 Now open the properties of your new ubulk which was the wem file you made.
 Convert that file size (in bytes) to hex as well.
 Finally, replace those 2 instances of the old file's size in hex with the new hex converted size you obtained.